Unmasking the Modern-day Pharisee

 Adam who was with her (Gen. 3:6).
 Adam should have taken dominion over that

-creep and forbid him from speaking to his wife.
+creepy serpent and forbid him from speaking to his wife.

-DON’T NEED A REVIVAL THEY NEEDS A REVELATION
+PHARISEES DON’T NEED A REVIVAL THEY NEEDS A REVELATION

 Because